jdbeightol/framework/README.md

 - exported library variables should start with the capitalized library name followed by an underscore.  e.g., for a library named `example`, all exported variables should start with `EXAMPLE_`.
-- users must set `FRAMEWORK_REQUIRE_LIB` with a single, valid directory. no comma-separated PATH-like variables will be allowed for now
+- users must set `FRAMEWORK_LIB` with a single, valid directory. no comma-separated PATH-like variables will be allowed for now
 - library files should not cause side-effects when sourced.  a library should only define and export functions and variables unless absolutely necessary.